-The most recent (2017) assessment, which incorporated age composition data up to 2014/15, and catch rates up to 2015/16, indicated that the spawning biomass was around the limit (20% of unfished level).
+The most recent integrated assessment (2017), that incorporated age composition data up to 2014/15, and catch rate data up to 2015/16, indicated that the spawning biomass had declined to around the limit (20% of unfished level).
+Based on this assessment and the weight of evidence, the status of the oceanic pink snapper stock is inadequate.

-Based on this assessment, the status of the oceanic pink snapper stock is inadequate.
-Additional management action was taken in 2018 to assist recovery and to rebuild the oceanic stock to the target level within two generation-times (i.e. by 2038).
+Additional management action was taken in 2018 to assist recovery and rebuild the oceanic stock to the target level within two generation-times (i.e. by 2038).